albertZhangTJ/albertZhangTJ/README.md

 Hello World!

 I'm Albert ZHANG Tongjun.
 I am currently a computer science undergraduate junior at National University of Singapore.

-Huge fan of C/C++ (sorry Linus), but also have experience in Java, Javascript, Python, Go, and SQL.
+Huge fan of C, but also have experience in C++, Java, Javascript, Python, Go, and SQL.

 Specialized in network, operating system, security, and fuzzing.
-My current work in primarily on grammar-based fuzzing (see [here](https://github.com/albertZhangTJ/sqlancer/blob/DSQLancer/src/dsqlancer/docs/Documentation.md)).
+My current work in primarily on grammar-based fuzzing (see [here](https://github.com/albertZhangTJ/sqlancer-lancerfuzz)).

 PS: I'm currently single so ... yeah